 Despite a massive Instagram following, a YouTube channel with views in the millions, and a jet set work schedule, Kim Anami doesn’t play hard to get.
 Instead, she works tirelessly to spread an enticing message: “Everyone ought to be having more sex.
 And better sex.”

-Curiously observing a modern culture where notions of sex still lean towards taboo, where woman are hardly encouraged to revel in sexual pleasure, where sex and spirituality exist on separate planes, Anami set out to shake things up.
+Curiously observing a modern culture where notions of sex still lean towards taboo, where women are hardly encouraged to revel in sexual pleasure, where sex and spirituality exist on separate planes, Anami set out to shake things up.
 Her coaching method is a well-rounded one, combining everything from Tantra to Taoism to Transpersonal Psychology with an aim to deepen intimacy levels on the physical, emotional, and spiritual fronts.
 Basically, she really cares about our sex lives.
 Why?
 Because essential to her main message is the seductively refreshing notion that sex can heal.

 It was the same, multi-dimensional model of wellness that attracted the sex coach to holistic medicine in the first place.